 China in the Fast Lane: How to play and win in the world's hottest emerging market

-Watch this webcast where Marc Yates and Helen Ansell explored China's evolving healthcare envrinoment.
-The webcast highlights the key changes affecting pharma and demonstrates how to build the market understanding required to laucnch a brand effectiviely in this exciting region.
+Watch this webcast where Marc Yates and Helen Ansell explore China's evolving healthcare environment.
+The webcast highlights the key changes affecting pharma and demonstrates how to build the market understanding required to launch a brand effectiviely in this exciting region.

 Research Partnership publishes new patient Living with Rheumatoid Arthritis (EU, Japan & Canada) 2019 reports

 Living with Rheumatoid Arthritis is a report based on 416 patients diagnosed with RA in the 5 EU markets (France, Germany, Italy, Spain, UK), 51 patients in Japan and 107 patients in Canada.
 The study consists of 30-minute quantitative online and qualitative telephone interviews with patients.
 The qualitative interviews are enhanced with insights generated from pre-interview patient exercises – such as patient diary entries - to capture in-the-moment feelings about living with rheumatoid arthritis.
 These reports can be purchased as a package or individually.